legalize-dev/legalize-nl/nl/BWBV0006699.md

 ## DEEL IX.
 SLOTBEPALINGEN

-Bij de ondertekening van het heden gesloten Algemeen Postverdrag zijn de ondergetekende gevolmachtigden het volgende overeengekomen:
+Bij de ondertekening van het heden gesloten Algemeen Postverdrag (hierna het „Verdrag”) zijn de gevolmachtigden van de regeringen van de lidstaten van de Wereldpostunie (hierna de „Unie”) het volgende overeengekomen:

 IN WITNESS WHEREOF the plenipotentiaries of the Governments of the member countries have signed this Convention in a single original which shall be deposited with the Director General of the International Bureau.
-A copy thereof shall be delivered to each party by the International Bureau of the Universal Postal Union.
+A copy thereof shall be delivered to each member country by the International Bureau of the Union.

-DONE at Istanbul, 6 October 2016
+DONE at Abidjan, 26 August 2021

 ##### Artikel 36.
 EMS en geïntegreerde logistiek en nieuwe diensten